alx9r/ZeroDSC/Docs/getting-started/configInstructions.md

 ### Re-Applying the Configuration

-Configurations applied using ZeroDSC are designed to be idempotent and `Set` is only invoked for a configuration if it is not already completely applied.
+Configurations applied using ZeroDSC are designed to be idempotent and `Set` is only invoked for a resource if it is not already completely applied.
 This means that invoking the configuration steps a second time or many times is safe:

     PS C:\> $instructions | Invoke-ConfigStep